magnardotavarez/methods/README.md

 ```

+Why write for loops over and over? they involve way too much writing, they're prone to syntactical errors.

+> ## In the words of GA Lead Instructor Jon Zachary:

+> >  _Terser Syntax => less typos => happier developers => world peace_

-Now we can call the forEach method on any array, pass it a callback function which invokes three agruments(*Optional*):
+Now we can call the forEach method on any array, pass it a callback function which invokes three arguments(*Optional*):
 * the element value
 * the element index
 * the array being traversed